-Philosophy means the love of wisdom.
+The word philosophy means the love of wisdom.
 More specifically, philosophy is the systematic, rational inquiry into the most profound questions about nature and human life.

-The major and minor in philosophy offers a sequence of historical and topical courses that allow students to engage deeply with an array of philosophical traditions and problems.
+The major and minor in philosophy offers a sequence of historical and topical courses that allow students to engage with an array of philosophical traditions and problems.

 Because of the breadth and depth of the philosophy department's course offerings, as well as the analytical rigor that they require, a major or minor in philosophy is excellent preparation for graduate study and public service.
 Many of our majors go on to graduate school in philosophy, theology, law, and other fields.
 Other graduates have successful careers in the nonprofit sector, business, and government.